kuzudb/kuzu-docs/src/content/docs/extensions/delta.md

 When using the Delta Lake extension in Kùzu, keep the following limitations in mind.

-- Writing (i.e., exporting to) Delta files is currently not supported.
+- Writing (i.e., exporting to) Delta files from Kùzu is currently not supported.
-- We currently do not support scanning/copying nested data (i.e., of type `STRUCT`) in the Delta table columns.